trdunsworth/DECCreport3/report_wk36.docx.md

 :::

-From this chart, we can see that Thursday was the busiest day of the week with 214 service calls, and the slowest day was Sunday with 172 calls for service.
+From this chart, we can see that Friday was the busiest day of the week with 213 service calls, and the slowest day was Saturday with 143 calls for service.
 We can also create a similar chart for the hour of the day.

 ::: {.cell}